 13. The minutes of the general meeting need to be recorded as per the requirements of the company’s act and rules made there.

-14. Simultaneously, the offer letter (specifying the offer period and other details), in form PAS-4, needs to be circulated amongst the identified persons as approved by the board within 30 days from recording the names of the persons identified.
+14. Simultaneously, the offer letter (specifying the offer period and other details), in form PAS-4, needs to be circulated amongst the identified persons as approved by the board within 30 days of recording the names of the persons identified.

 The offerees then submit part B of PAS-4 to the Company and deposit money in the separate bank account maintained by the company for this purpose.